lnbits/usermanager/README.md

 <small>For more about LNBits extension check [this tutorial](https://github.com/lnbits/lnbits/wiki/LNbits-Extensions)</small>

+## Important Info
+Development to this extension is frozen.
+Please use the <code>Users</code> functionality from LNbits core.

 ## Make and manage users/wallets

 To help developers use LNbits to manage their users, the User Manager extension allows the creation and management of users and wallets.